VishalJeyaram/Personal-Portfolio/README.md

 # 🌐 My Personal Portfolio

-Welcome to the source for my personal portfolio website, showcasing my work as a Software Engineer and Creative Technologist.
+Welcome to the source code for my personal portfolio website, showcasing my work as a Software Engineer and Creative Technologist.
+This took me over a long time to make and I hope you enjoy it :)

 Live site: https://vishaljeyaram-portfolio.netlify.app/
 GitHub: https://github.com/VishalJeyaram/vishaljeyaram-portfolio